brianmcn/Zelda1RandoTools/doc/use.md

 This area is for ad-hoc text note-taking by the player (e.g. quickly type "5 BU 128" to remind you to return to level 5 to buy a Bomb Upgrade for 128 rupees).
 Unlike scrap paper on your desk, these notes are visible to stream viewers.

+TIMELINE

+The timeline is an affordance, for e.g. viewers who watch a stream and arrive late, or for the player who finishes a seed and wants a retrospective of their game.
+Every minute, the player's inventory (as captured in the top portion of the tracker) is read, and new items are posted to the timeline above the minute-marker.
+This makes it easy to look back and see e.g. that you got the wood sword in the 12th minute.

+The timeline is non-interactive, it is just a display for capturing progress-over-time.

+OPTIONS MENU

+Above the timeline, there is a button labeled "Options..."
+Clicking this button causes the timeline pane to be replaced by the options menu.
+A variety of tracker features can be turned on and off here; mouse-hover the text for a detailed description.
+Some randomizer flag settings are also featured here, notably 'Second quest dungeons' and 'Mirror overworld'.
+The options pane automatically saves & closes when you click outside the pane, revealing the timeline once again.
+Options are saved automatically to a JSON file, so that next time you use the tracker, it remembers your settings.

 HOTKEYS